Skip to Main Content

 Knowing more about your information can help you evaluate it properly.
 Start by identifying its format and then the source type.

-• Format refers to how or where you accessed the information.
-Is it in a journal?
-A book?
+Format refers to how information is packaged or organized: is it in an academic journal? a book?

-Google (or any other search engine) is not a format of information - it's a tool to help you find information!
+• Google (or any other search engine): it's a tool to help you find information!

 Both the information format and source type can tell you more about: